Saudi Arabia in royal purge over 'coup plot' - RFI

 "With this purge, no rivals remain to stop the crown prince's succession to the throne," he said.

-The detentions raised speculation about the health of the 84-year-old king and whether the crown prince's succession was imminent.
+The detentions raised speculation about the health of the 84-year-old king and whether the crown prince's succession to the Arab world's most powerful throne was imminent.

-But another source close to the Saudi leadership told AFP the "king is healthy and fine".
+But another source close to the Saudi leadership told AFP the "king is healthy and fine" and the detentions were meant to enforce "discipline" within the royal family.

 The crown prince is "in control" and the purge was carried out "after an accumulation of negative behaviour by the two princes", this source added without elaborating.